 The art game we played that day involved taking 3 paint tubes and working intuitively with them on a big piece of paper.
 Don’t think too much or try to draw something specific, but let the energy of your hand and your intuition guide you.
 That was the process.
 Afterward, take a small matte board with a rectangular hole cut out of it.
 Move it around the big drawing and select parts.
 Cut the parts out and write what you see, rapidly, with just a few words.
 What is in the brushstrokes you threw in there so quickly?
 What symbols, images?

 The first two drawings are familiar to me.
 In one, a woman is standing at the beach and her shadow looks like a faun.
 There is blood nearby.
-It reminds me now of how I would give birth on all fours a few years after making the drawing.
+It reminds me now of how I would give birth a few years after making the drawing.
 And the second drawing, using the same red as the blood in the previous one, is of a red dragon (see above).
 And as it turned out a few years after I made this drawing, my first child JJ was born in the year of the red dragon.
 I would never have guessed that when I painted this.
 When was it exactly?

 The notes are dated … June 5/6, 1997!
 I stop, look at my computer and realize, it is twenty years exactly to the day today.
 And it started yesterday, so June 5/6 is a good way to express it.
 How uncanny is that?
 And as I think about this detail, I feel honoured by the energy that presents itself so beautifully on a kind of anniversary.
 Maureen is so often behind these syncs within my office archive.
 It was a question she asked that propelled my Chan Chan story with my dream journal a few months ago.